jdmonin/JSettlers2/doc/Readme.developer.md

 Here are some brief notes:

+- Not all message types have protobuf added yet.
+Messages which do have protobuf override methods toProtoFromClient and/or toProtoFromServer.
 - Development and the JSettlers build require `protobuf-java-3.17.3.jar`, `protobuf-java-util-3.17.3.jar`, and other JARs.
   Running `gradle test` can download them for you, or see section